Dialectical materialism

+In the 20th century, the revolutionary Marxist Vladimir Lenin proposed his own interpretation of Marxist dialectics, which took an essential place among the views and doctrines of Leninism and was later propagated by his followers such as Leon Trotsky.
+Since the 1930s, a Marxist-Leninist reading of dialectical materialism introduced by such leaders of communist states as Joseph Stalin (Soviet Union) and Mao Zedong (Maoist China) set forth the official formulations on dialectical materialism and historical materialism, which were taught in state systems of education.
+In the West, different approaches towards Marxist dialectics were proposed by such authors of Western Marxism as György Lukács and Slavoj Žižek.

 The term

 The term dialectical materialism was coined in 1887 by Joseph Dietzgen, a socialist who corresponded with Marx, during and after the failed 1848 German Revolution.
 Casual mention of the term "dialectical materialism" is also found in the biography Frederick Engels, by philosopher Karl Kautsky, written in 1899.
 Marx himself had talked about the "materialist conception of history", which was later referred to as "historical materialism" by Engels.
-Engels further explained the "materialist dialectic" in his Dialectics of Nature in 1883.
+Engels "substantially developed materialist dialectics" in his incomplete 1883 work Dialectics of Nature.
 Georgi Plekhanov, the father of Russian Marxism, first used the term "dialectical materialism" in 1891 in his writings on Georg Wilhelm Friedrich Hegel and Marx.
-Stalin further delineated and defined dialectical and historical materialism as the world outlook of Marxism–Leninism, and as a method to study society and its history.